-Reggie Lee stars in NBC's sophomore drama series "Grimm" as Sgt.
+Reggie Lee stars in NBC's acclaimed drama series "Grimm" as Sgt.
 Wu, an officer in the Portland Police Department.

-Lee is well known for his role as Secret Service Agent Bill Kim on "Prison Break" as well as for playing Chow Yun-Fat's villainous right-hand man, Tai Huang, in "Pirates of the Caribbean: At World's End."
-More recently, he starred in "Life as We Know It" with Katherine Heigl and just finished filming "Here Comes the Boom" with Kevin James and Salma Hayek.
-Later this year, Lee will be seen starring opposite Jason Statham in the Lionsgate action feature "Safe."
+Lee is well known for his role as Secret Service Agent Bill Kim on "Prison Break" as well as for playing Chow Yun Fat's villainous right hand man, Tai Huang, in "Pirates of the Caribbean: At World's End."
+More recently, he starred in "The Dark Knight Rises" with Christina Bale, "Safe" opposite Jason Statham, "Here Comes the Boom" with Kevin James and Salma Hayek and "Life As We Know It" with Katherine Heigl.

-Since having starred as Lance Nguyen - the snakeskin-wearing, motorcycle-riding, cold-blooded killer - in Universal's high-octane blockbuster "The Fast and the Furious" in 2001, Lee has also appeared in "Masked and Anonymous" with Bob Dylan, Syfy's thriller "Frankenfish," "Net Games," "X.C.U." and most recently, the horror film "Dimples."
+Since having starred as Lance Nguyen - the snakeskin-wearing, motorcycle-riding, cold-blooded killer - in Universal's high-octane blockbuster "The Fast and the Furious" in 2001, Lee has also appeared in "Masked and Anonymous" with Bob Dylan, the Sci-Fi Channel's thriller "Frankenfish," "Net Games," "X.C.U." and, most recently, the horror film "Dimples."

-On television, Lee co-starred as Zhing Zhang in the comedy "Luis."
+On television, Lee portrayed the role of Zhing Zhang in the comedy "Luis."
 He also appeared as Officer Jim Chang on Lifetime's "The Division," Dr. Oliver Lee on "Judging Amy" and Assistant District Attorney Brian Chin on "Philly."
 Most recently, Lee had regular roles on "Persons Unknown" and "No Ordinary Family."